 At the Blue Lake Hut, someone has made a chess set.
 It is magic to sit in the warming hut with snow sliding off the roof.
 Hot tea and whiskey are even better.
 Jordan beats me twice at chess and I am not impressed - why does being beaten at chess hurt so deeply?

 It is Jordan's birthday the next day and I try to make pancakes on the gas stove which burns them, then the woodfire which is very slow, but does prove effective.

 On our way out the view down the valley is phenomenal.
 Mist is rising from the river, the mountains are clear and impressive.
-I take my favourite pictures looking downriver on the way back to sabine hut.
+I take my favorite pictures looking downriver on the way back to sabine hut.
 It turns into a long day walking almost 19km, and we were happy to get to Sabine hut before the sun disappeared completely.

 Five days walking in total.
 The last day is one of those mean tramping days where every tree is out to get you.
 I do not have fun but I get out some angst.
-A rainbow appears at the end of the track, and we discover that bessie cars battery has died which prompts a lot of swearing from me.
-It also is not so easy as we hoped to push bessie from her park over the lip of the hill but we do it, jumping in and descending out of sunshine beech trees and mist.
+A rainbow appears at the end of the track, and we discover that Bessie cars battery has died which prompts a lot of swearing from me.
+It also is not so easy as we hoped to push Bessie from her park over the lip of the hill but we do it, jumping in and descending out of sunshine beech trees, and mist.

 Location: Nelson Lakes National Park.
 Northern area of the southern alps in Te Wai Pounamu (south island) New Zealand